Annual Bark & Wine Fundraiser Gala!

-Our Annual Bark & Wine Fundraiser brings together more than 300 pet-lovers from the Durango area for an evening of celebration and giving.
-This year’s event marks our 12th Bark & Wine Fundraiser and will be held at Fort Lewis College Grand Ballroom on Saturday, November 9th from 6pm-9pm.
+Our Annual Bark & Wine Fundraiser brings together more than 300 pet-lovers from the La Plata County area for an evening of celebration and giving!
+This year we are raising funds to remodel our kennels that are in badly need of repair.
+The 12th Bark & Wine Fundraiser will be held at the Fort Lewis College Grand Ballroom on Saturday, November 9th from 6:00 p.m.- 9:00 p.m.
 The evening will include live and silent auctions, photo booth, presentation of the Animal Advocate of the Year, dinner, desserts, cash bars, music and fun!

-Cathy Roberts – LPCHS Volunteer
+2018 – Cathy Roberts, LPCHS Volunteer

 Donation Opportunity – Deadline, Friday Nov.
 1st